 Another major category of blemishes includes dark spots and hyperpigmentation.
 Now, there are many different causes for this.
 Commonly, it can be a result of the pimples we’ve just discussed – once they heal, they can leave a flat, dark spot behind.
 It’s a type of post-inflammatory hyperpigmentation, which appears as your skin recovers from the stress it has just experienced.
 Picking or squeezing your spots can increase your chances of developing marks or even scars, so refrain from doing so (even when it’s super tempting!).

 Sun exposure is another huge cause of dark spots.
-Excessive UV radiation is known to stimulate pigment production, which can cause any existing skin spots to darken and become more noticeable.
-Sun damage can also lead to blemishes, which will become increasingly pronounced over time.
+Excessive UV radiation can stimulate pigment production, causing existing skin spots to darken and become more noticeable.
+Sun damage can also lead to blemishes that become increasingly pronounced over time.
 And, as we age, our skin cells don’t recover as quickly, meaning any pigmentation lingers for much longer or stays there forever.

 The strategy here is twofold.
 First and foremost, sun protection is non-negotiable, not just to avoid dark spots, but also to minimise the likelihood of more serious skin conditions.
 Secondly, you may use products with anti-blemish and brightening ingredients (e.g., serums containing Vitamin C or retinoids).